onap/archived-vfc-nfvo-lcm/docs/platform/APIs/VNFLCM_API/VNFLCM_API.rst

 **1 Scope**
 =============

 The scope of the present document is to describe the GVNFM exposed API specification over Or-Vnfm reference point and Ve-Vnfm-vnf reference point.
+Some content has been updated, about the API Swagger definition, you can find here 'GVNFM_LCM_APIs<https://gerrit.onap.org/r/gitweb?p=vfc/gvnfm/vnflcm.git;a=blob;f=lcm/lcm/swagger/swagger.json;h=f098d282927d3535f5e9e6950f26b9171e04d30c;hb=HEAD>'.

 **2 Terms, Definitions and Abbreviations**
 ===========================================